We specialize in preparing U.S. transfer pricing documentation in compliance with Sections 482 and 6662 of the Internal Revenue Code.

 About Us

-Armize Consulting is a newly established U.S.-based firm founded in January 2026, specializing in preparing transfer pricing documentation in compliance with U.S. regulations.
+Armize Consulting is a recently established U.S.-based firm, founded in April 2026, specializing in the preparation of transfer pricing documentation in compliance with U.S. regulations.

-We offer affordable, high-quality transfer pricing documentation by leveraging the founder’s 15+ years of experience in transfer pricing at a Big 4 firm.
-Collaborating with former colleagues and utilizing AI technologies, we combine deep technical expertise with practical efficiency to deliver reliable and cost-effective documentation solutions.
+We provide high-quality and cost-efficient transfer pricing documentation, drawing on the founder’s 15+ years of experience in transfer pricing at a Big 4 firm.

 Trusted by 10,000+ marketing teams